 Mann-Whitney U test

-- Mann-Whitney U test is a non-parametric (distribution free) alternative to the parametric two sample t-test.
+- Mann-Whitney U test is a non-parametric test which is alternative to the parametric two sample t-test.

 It is first proposed by Frank Wilcoxon (1945) and later worked by Henry Mann and Donald Whitney (1947).
 Hence, the